Johnsn0w/botstuff/readme.md

 This is a bot designed to store images with an alias, and return those images when someone commands the bot using said alias.
 It will accept a url or an attachment.
 Attachments are stored in sql database as binary, urls are stored as strings.
+So it's purpose was for gifs, but you could use it for whatever.

  For example: